SimonLeigh/couchbase-mobile-portal/md-docs/ready/guides/authentication/openid/overview.md

 ## Auth Code Flow

+### Sync Gateway Configuration

 Sync Gateway supports the OpenID Connect [Authorization Code Flow](http://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth).
 This flow has the key feature of allowing clients to obtain both an ID token (used for authentication against Sync Gateway) as well as a refresh token (which allows clients to obtain a new ID token without re-prompting for user credentials).

 Sync Gateway acts as an intermediary between the client application and the OpenID Connect Provider (OP) when using the auth code flow.
-Authentication consists of the following steps.
-Note that these steps are taken care of by Couchbase Lite's Open ID Connect authenticator - they are just provided here for clarity on Sync Gateway's role in authentication.

-1. Client sends an authentication request to Sync Gateway's _oidc (or _oidc_challenge) endpoint.
-2. Sync Gateway returns a redirect to the OP defined in Sync Gateway's config.
-3. End-user authenticates against the OP.
-4. On successful authentication, OP redirects the client to Sync Gateway's _oidc_callback endpoint with an authorization code.
-5. Sync Gateway uses this code to request an ID token and refresh token from the OP.
-6. Sync Gateway creates a session for the authenticated user (based on the identity in the ID token), and returns the ID token, refresh token and session to the client.
-7. Client uses either the session or ID token for subsequent requests.

 Here is a sample Sync Gateway config file, configured to use the Auth Code Flow.